In this Chapter, the following definitions apply except as otherwise expressly provided or as necessary implication requires:

 (d) Client Protection Fund.
 “Client Protection Fund” means the Client Protection Fund of the Bar of Maryland created by Code, Business Occupations and Professions Article, § 10-311 and administered pursuant to Rule 19-604.

 (e) Commission.
 “Commission” means the Attorney Grievance Commission of Maryland.

 (f) Conditional Diversion Agreement.
 “Conditional diversion agreement” means the agreement provided for in Rule 19-716.

 (g) Complainant.
 “Complainant” means a person who has filed a written allegation of misconduct or incapacity.

 (h) Disability.
 “Disability” means a mental or physical condition that seriously interferes with the performance of an attorney's duties, and is, or is likely to become, permanent.

 (i) Disability Inactive Status.
 “Disability inactive status” means a status determined pursuant to Rule 19-739.

 (j) Disbarment.
-“Disbarment” means the unconditional termination of any privilege to practice law in this State pursuant to Rule 19-741 and, when applied to an attorney not admitted by the Court of Appeals to practice law, means the unconditional exclusion from the admission to or the exercise of any privilege to practice law in this State.
+“Disbarment” means the unconditional termination of any privilege to practice law in this State pursuant to Rule 19-741 and, when applied to an attorney not admitted by the Supreme Court to practice law, means the unconditional exclusion from the admission to or the exercise of any privilege to practice law in this State.